toddaustin07/Heatmiser/README.md

 This sets the hours and minutes for the requested Hold.
 Format must be hh:mm / h:mm / hh:m / h:m, with leading 0's optional (e.g. 01:15 or 1:15), where 'hh' (hours) is 00-23 and 'mm' (minutes) is 00-59.

 ##### Set Thermostat Profile
 A list of available Profiles available on your system will be displayed and can be selected for activation.
+The Profiles displayed are those defined at the time the driver and neoHub connected.
+If you subsequently create Profiles and they are not listed, then force a reconnection/reinitialization with the hub by swiping down on the **neoHub** Controls screen.

-Note that the Profile must be enabled for the zone requested.
+Keep in mind that the Profile you select must be enabled for the zone requested.

 *Note that you will have to tolerate the "Tap to choose a favorite" wording here - this is a stock SmartThings capability and that label cannot be tailored.*